garylirocks/quickrefs/azure-sql-db.markdown

   - Azure Backup benefits: zero-infrastructure, long-term retension, central management
   - Azure Backup installs a workload backup extension on the VM
   - Additional features for SQL Server on VMs:
+    - Individual database level backup and restore
+    - Support for SQL Always On
     - Workload-aware backups that supports - full, differential, and log
     - SQL transaction log backup RPO up to 15 minutes
     - Point in time recovery up to a second
-    - Individual database level backup and restore
-    - Support for SQL Always  On
   - To restore, do it in Azure Backups, not with SSMS or Transact-SQL

-- Manual Backup
-  - Back up to attached disks or Blob storage
-  - Use SSMS or SQL scripts

 ## Authentication and authorization